-International student applicants are required to take one of the following English Proficiency Exams and submit a satisfactory scorel/level at the time of application.
+International student applicants are required to take one of the following English Proficiency Exams and submit a satisfactory score/level at the time of application.
 The following are the accepted English Proficiency Exams and Scores/Levels:

-International students who have not previously taken any of these English proficiency tests can choose to prepare by reviewing on their own or by enrolling in an approved ESL program.
+International students who have not previously taken any of these English Proficiency tests can choose to prepare by reviewing on their own or by enrolling in an approved ESL program.
 Test application requirements, authorized test locations and schedule, testing fees, and other details can be obtained from the respective websites:

-SEVP places responsibility on the international student to understand and comply with program regulations.
+The Student Exchange Visitors Program (SEVP) of the USCIS places responsibility on the international student to understand and comply with program regulations.
 This section summarizes the responsibilities for F-1 students.
 Failure to comply with these responsibilities may jeopardize their F-1 student status.

 F-1 students are required to register and enroll in a full course of study each quarter.
 The following are the CTU’s minimum unit requirements per quarter for F-1 students to maintain full-time registration for each level of study:

 Under certain circumstances, F-1 students may be authorized to enroll for less than a full course of study and still meet program regulations for maintaining status.
-The student should meet one of the criteria listed on the Reduced Course Load Request Form, consult with and obtain approval from the Academic Dean and/or provide medical documentation.
+The student should meet one of the criteria listed on the Reduced Course Load Request Form, consult with and obtain approval from the Chief Academic Officer and/or provide medical documentation.

 An F-1 student has permission to study in the United States up to the expected completion date as indicated on the Form I-20.